 Restoration of an Icon

 The Friends of the Kewaunee Pierhead Lighthouse are a non-profit 501(c)3 organization designed to help fund the restoration of The Kewaunee Lighthouse.

-Kewaunee was subsequently awarded a state grant in 2015 for use toward the repair of the harbor seawall and the stabilization of the lighthouse.
+The City of Kewaunee was awarded a state grant in 2015 for use toward the repair of the harbor seawall and the stabilization of the lighthouse.
 The main focus was to protect the lighthouse structure from the elements and curtail further damage.
-The initial stabilization took place in 2017 as a massive exterior restoration.
+The initial stabilization took place in 2017 as a comprehensive exterior restoration.
 The asphalt roof was replaced with a new metal roof system.
 Rotted roof sheathing was replaced and a complete ice and water shield synthetic layer was laid.
 Along with the extensive roof repairs, exterior wood elements were stripped of their paint, repaired or replaced if needed, then primed and painted.
 Additionally, corrugated metal siding on the tower exterior was replaced with fiber/cement board siding to give the structure a cleaner and more uniform look.
 Plywood and plexi-glass enclosures on window openings were removed, allowing more light into the interior and new aluminum storm windows were installed to keep the weather out.
 The existing window units remain in place, protected from further deterioration for a future restoration project.